-- a) Pressure switch closed at start of call for heat The gas control waits four seconds then, proceeds to flash 2 times with 3 second pause.
+- a) Pressure switch closed at start of call for heat - The control waits four seconds then, proceeds to flash 2 times with 3 second pause.
 The control waits 2 minutes and then turns on blower for 30 seconds.
 The blower turns off after 30 seconds and the control waits for pressure switch to open.
-Any time the Pressure switch opens, the blower turns on (or stays on) and the control proceeds to waiting for pressure switch to close. - b) Pressure switch or blower temperature switch failed to close- The gas control runs the blower for 30 seconds waiting for the pressure switch and/or blower temperature switch to close.
+Any time the Pressure switch opens, the blower turns on (or stays on) and the control proceeds to waiting for pressure switch to close. - b) Pressure switch or blower temperature switch failed open The control runs the blower for 30 seconds waiting for the pressure switch and/or blower temperature switch to close.
 If either switch does not close in 30 seconds, the blower turns off and the control flashes 3 times with 3 second pause.
-The gas control waits two minutes before turning on the blower for another 30 seconds to see the circuit close.
-This cycle repeats as long as there is a call for heat or until the circuit closes. - c) Pressure switch or blower temperature switch opens during burner operation The gas control turns off the pilot and main valve, runs blower for 15 seconds (inter-purge) waiting for pressure switch and/or blower temperature switch to close.
+The control waits two minutes before turning on the blower for another 30 seconds to see the circuit close.
+This cycle repeats as long as there is a call for heat or until the circuit closes. - c) Pressure switch or blower temperature switch opens during burner operation The control turns off the pilot and main valve, runs blower for 15 seconds (inter-purge) waiting for pressure switch and/or blower temperature switch to close.
 If either switch fails to close, the control proceeds as described in 3b above.
 If the circuit closes again by the end of the inter-purge, the recycle counter is incremented, if the recycle count has not reached its limit (4), another trial for ignition begins.
-If the recycle count has been reached, the gas control turns off the blower and flashes 6 times then 2 times with 3 second pause.
-The gas control waits 5 minutes before repeating ignition sequence.
+If the recycle count has been reached, the control turns off the blower and flashes 6 times then 2 times with 3 second pause.
+The control waits 5 minutes before repeating ignition sequence. - d) Normally closed intake pressure switch opens at start of call for heat-the control runs the blower for 30 seconds waiting for the pressure switch to close.
+If the switch does not close in 30 seconds, the blower turns off and the control flashes 3 times with a 3 second pause.
+The control waits two minutes before turning on the blower for another 30 seconds to see the circuit close.
+This cycle repeats as long as there is a call for heat or until the circuit closes.